Baldur's Gate: Dark Alliance: GBA version

-The Game Boy Advance version of Dark Alliance features some noticeable gameplay differences from the console versions, whilst still generally following the same storyline as the other versions.
+The Game Boy Advance version of Dark Alliance features some noticeable gameplay differences from the console versions, while still generally following the same storyline as the other versions.
 Character creation is more limited, with a human male playable, though the player still has the choice of playing as a Fighter, Wizard, or Archer.
 After completing the game, a fourth class, Elven Fighter, becomes available on further playthroughs.
-There is no option to retain a character upon completing the game and play through the story again, and must begin again with a new character.
+There is no option to retain a character upon completing the game and play through the story again, the player must begin again with a new character.
 The game is also limited in more technical areas; there is no multiplayer or co-operative mode, forcing the player to complete the game alone.
 You cannot jump, there are no recall potions, which are utilized in the home console ports to teleport back to a town to sell wares, before going back to the dungeon.

 On the other hand, the game has been expanded in ways not present in the console versions.
 The town of Baldur's Gate is far more interactive, with the ability to talk to NPCs, enter houses and use weapons to open breakable objects, such as barrels.
 There are additional side quests, and the game can be saved at any point, giving the player flexibility to pause their game at any moment.